hl7au/au-fhir-base/input/pagecontent/generalguidance.md

 * where reasonable use the widely implemented, international terminology and add to it to support new/changed needs.
 Only where a concept is Australian specific is the long term solution to create and manage an Australian code system.

 #### Data Type Profile Approach
 Data type profiles are definitional and used to describe a concept relevant for usage in the Australian healthcare context.
-It is preferred to use a Data Type profile over a new extension; this typically means the data type that is profiled is:
+It is preferred to use a Data Type profile over a new extension; this typically means the data type that is profiled:
-* complex e.g. Dosage, Identifier, Address.
+* is a complex data type e.g. Dosage, Identifier, Address.
-* includes a fixed distinguishing part e.g. Identifier.type or Address.country
+* includes a fixed distinguishing part to identify the concept being represented e.g. Identifier.type or Address.country

-[Business Identifiers](generalguidance.html#business-identifiers) defined in AU Base are defined as well formed identifiers and include data quality requirements such as invariants, cardinality, and required terminology.
+[Business Identifiers](generalguidance.html#business-identifiers) defined in AU Base are defined as well formed identifiers (not inline slices in resource profiles) and include data quality requirements such as invariants, cardinality, and required terminology.
 For detail on why identifiers are defined as a data type profile and not as slices refer to [Identifier data type profiles - define the mechanism for reference / inclusion in AU Base profiles of resources #429](https://github.com/hl7au/au-fhir-base/issues/429).

 #### Base Resource Profile Approach

-AU Base Resource Profiles define FHIR structures that localise core concepts, including terminology, for use in an Australian context.
-The purpose of each base resource profile is to provide national level agreement on core localised concepts.
+AU Base Resource Profiles define FHIR structures that localise core concepts relevant to that resource type including terminology and identifiers for use in an Australian context.
+The purpose of each base resource profile is to provide national level agreement on those core localised concepts.

 AU Base is intentionally designed to be a dependency for all AU implementation guides, and for the AU Base resource profiles to be derived from.
 AU Base resource profiles:
 * do not force conformance to core localised concepts or prescribe usage in particular concepts
-* are only constrained (e.g. cardinality or terminology) where the constraint is agreed to applicable across national-level usage to avoid limiting downstream use case decisions
+* are only constrained (e.g. cardinality) where the constraint is agreed to applicable across national-level usage to avoid limiting downstream use case decisions

 This profile approach enables implementers and modellers to make their own rules, i.e. [profiling](http://hl7.org/fhir/profiling.html), about how to support these concepts for specific implementation needs.